0.2 - The stages of a Bilan Carbone®

 The organisation defines its organisational, temporal, and identify its emission sources allowing it to delimit its operational boundary.
 It identifies the transition risks and opportunities.

-This makes it possible to delimit the study and prepare the accounting phase, ensuring that all the organisation's direct and indirect emissions are included.
+This makes it possible to delimit the study and to prepare the accounting phase, ensuring that all the organisation's direct and indirect emissions are included.

 The requirements in terms of Stakeholder engagement adapt according to the organisation and its resources, depending on its maturity level.